project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/28-volkert-engelsman-organic-isnt-too-expensive-chemical-is-too-cheap.md

 ---
-title: 28 Volkert Engelsman, organic isn't too expensive, chemical is too cheap
+title: 28 Volkert Engelsman Organic Isnt Too Expensive Chemical Is Too Cheap
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-01-29)